seanpringle/factropy/README.md

 | F5 | Quick save game |
 | F9 | Move the secondary camera to the main camera's current view |

-# interesting questions to answer
+# interesting questions

+## Fac-what-now?

+Entropy, in the colloquial sense, the _measure of disorder in a system_.
+Fighting with entropy seems to describe my Factorio experience rather well.
+Factropy.

+Or if you hate that etymology maybe it's just that Factorio is such a successful genre-defining game that implementing anything remotely like it will be considered nothing but a [collection of tropes](https://tvtropes.org/pmwiki/pmwiki.php/Videogame/Factorio).
+Factropy.

 ## Hasn't Factorio in 3D been done?

-IMHO Factorio's top-down 2D view is far more comfortable than Satisfactory's first-person or the Dyson Program's third-person on-a-sphere view, and the build grid is also far simpler to use.
+IMHO Factorio's top-down 2D view is far more comfortable than Satisfactory's first-person or the Dyson Sphere Program's third-person on-a-sphere view, and the build grid is also far simpler to use.
 So Factropy is still largely about building a base that spreads over flat ground on a fixed grid.
 The use of 3D is in specific areas where it seems worthwhile:

 * **Hills**.
 Instead of ore patches we have hills and mountains which contain minable resources.
 Instead of laying out a grid of Factorio _mining drills_ and belts to cover every bit of an ore patch, which gets boring, a few well-placed Factropy _miners_ can eventually tunnel throughout their local hill and extract all available resources.
 Hills also get in the way of the base a lot more than ore patches and require significant effort to build around or flatten.